 To ensure the safe and efficient evacuation of all occupants in the event of an emergency, we strongly recommend that each tenant develop an evacuation plan.
 Having an emergency evacuation plan in place is extremely valuable in saving lives and property.
-If you require additional assistance in developing an emergency response plan for your suite, please contact the property management office for assistance.
+If you require additional assistance in developing an emergency response plan for your suite, please contact the Building Management Office for assistance.

 If it becomes necessary to relocate due to a fire or other emergency: